-To ensure users are compliant with compliance policies, Cisco Cloudlock provides visibility and control over sensitive information stored in Webex messaging with more than 80 existing policies and the ability to create new policies.
+To ensure that users comply with compliance policies, Cisco Cloudlock provides visibility and control over sensitive information stored in Webex messaging with more than 80 existing policies and the ability to create new policies.
 Cloudlock can automatically delete files or messages when policy violations are discovered, notify administrators, and remove users from spaces.

 To help combat malware attacks, Cisco TalosClamAV scans all uploaded files for Trojan attacks, viruses, malware, and other malicious threats.
 All files shared on Webex that an organization designates are scanned and corrected, even if they are uploaded by external users.
 Infected files will be clearly marked and cannot be downloaded by end users to both organization-managed and personally-managed devices.
 Cisco TalosClamAV scans 1 billion files daily for more than 10 million users, with 7.2 billion attacks stopped each year.

 Insure the remote user and their data will continue to be a primary policy in the new hybrid work model.
 Whether users work from home, in shared coworking offices, or in remote offices, the same security coverage inherent to on-premises work must be extended to these workers in the hybrid model.
 To further enhance remote worker security, Webex has created a set of cost-effective solutions for businesses and SMBs alike.
 With Cisco Webex Secure Remote Work Solutions, services such as meetings, messaging, and calls are secure.
 But that security coverage extends to endpoints, multi-factor authentication, DNS protection, and defense against malware for incoming email.